 1. Creating the top textured layer.
 The epidermis layer is built by pouring DragonSkin silicone with beige pigments on a skin-like texture mold.

 2. Positioning the electrodes.
 Once cured, the top layer is positioned on a pane, with the texture facing down.
-I used conductive threads (Datastretch) placed in a perpendicular grid on top of the artificial epidermis to form the electrodes.
+I used conductive yarn (Datastretch) placed in a perpendicular grid on top of the artificial epidermis to form the electrodes.

 3. Adding hypodermis.
 We prepare a rectangular mold of the size of the desired artificial skin and place it on top of the sensing layer.
 The hypodermis viscous silicone layer of Ecoflex Gel is poured inside the mold to reach the desired fat thickness, i.e. 10mm in this example.

 4. Connecting electronics.
 The electrodes are then connected, i.e. they are soldered to the hardware sensing platform.
 Buy it here.